 Montana ’s Natural Streambed and Land Preservation Act, also known as the 310 Law, is a state law which requires that any person planning to work in or near a perennial stream or river on private or public land must first obtain a 310 Permit from the local conservation district.

-The purpose of the 310 Law is to insure that projects on perennial streams will be carried out in ways that are not damaging to the stream, its banks or to adjoining landowners.
+The purpose of the 310 Law is to ensure that projects on perennial streams will be carried out in ways that are not damaging to the stream, its banks or to adjoining landowners.
 The Green Mountain Conservation District (GMCD) administers the 310 law in Western Sanders County.
 There is no fee for the 310 permit.
+Applications are available on our 310 Forms & Applications page.
+Visit our 310 Permitting Process page for more information on how to apply.

 In Case of Emergency